SunnysideAaron/sqlc-plugin-dev/README.md

     make my-down
     make post-down

-Any sql files in the /initdb gets run when the container starts.
+Any sql files in the /initdb gets run when the container starts if /persistence is empty.

 They save data in /persistence.
 Delete this folder to reset the database.